Zeyu-Li/unity-user-guide/README.md

 6. Click on the project to open it

-  \* Note if you want the project at different steps for 2D click on commits or https://github.com/Zeyu-Li/Unity-Tutorial-2D/commits/master and between Feb 26, 2020 `added logo` commit to April 12, 2020 `finished Unity template game` is when various steps where completed.
+  \* Note if you want the project at different steps for 2D click on commits or https://github.com/Zeyu-Li/Unity-Tutorial-2D/commits/master and between Feb 26, 2020 `added logo` commit to April 12, 2020 `finished Unity template game` is when various steps were completed.
 To download the project file at these times, click on the bracket thing (see below) and repeat above from step 2

 ![history](images/history.jpg)